Standard Terms and Conditions

 “Applicable Laws” means all laws, statutes, regulations, and similar instruments from time to time in force applicable to the Parties, the Services, and to the Contract;

-“Business Day” means, any day (other than Saturday or Sunday) on which ordinary banks are open for their full range of normal business in the United Kingdom;
+“Business Day” means, any day (other than Saturday or Sunday) on which ordinary banks are open for their full range of normal business in the United Kingdom and/or in Ireland;

 “Client” means the party procuring the Services from the Service Provider under the Contract;